valenzuela12/numeric_2024/README.rst

 * GitHub Actions workflow: ``.github/workflows/sphinx-to-gh-pages.yaml``

-  * build Sphinx docs
+  * build Sphinx website
-    and publish rendered docs to ``gh-pages`` branch so that they are visible at https://douglatornell.github.io/numeric-refactor/
+    and publish its html, etc. to ``gh-pages`` branch so that it is updated at https://douglatornell.github.io/numeric-refactor/
     whenever commits are pushed to the ``main`` branch